gitlabhq/gitlabhq/doc/ci/autodeploy/quick_start_guide.md

 ![connect to cluster](img/guide_secret.png)

-You need to copy-paste these the ca.crt and token into your project on GitLab.com in the Kubernetes integration page under project `Settings` > `Integrations` > `Project services` > `Kubernetes`.
+You need to copy-paste the ca.crt and token into your project on GitLab.com in the Kubernetes integration page under project `Settings` > `Integrations` > `Project services` > `Kubernetes`.
 Don't actually copy the namespace though.
 Each project should have a unique namespace, and by leaving it blank, GitLab will create one for you.

 ![connect to cluster](img/guide_integration.png)

-For API URL setting you should use the `Endpoint` IP from your cluster page on Google Cloud Platform.
-That will ensure GitLab.com can deploy containers to your cluster at Google Container Engine.
+For API URL, you should use the `Endpoint` IP from your cluster page on Google Cloud Platform.

 ### Expose application to the world